eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Good understanding of Lambda Architecture, along with its advantages and drawbacks
 	- Experience with Nifi/Kylo.io, or other ETL tools, such as Cloudera/MapR/Hortonworks
 	- Advanced working SQL knowledge and experience working with relational databases, query authoring (SQL) as well as working familiarity with a variety of databases.
-	- Experience building and optimizing `big data' data pipelines, architectures and data sets.
+	- Experience building and optimizing "big data" data pipelines, architectures and data sets.
 	- Experience performing root cause analysis on internal and external data and processes to answer specific business questions and identify opportunities for improvement.
 	- Strong analytic skills related to working with unstructured datasets.
 	- Build processes supporting data transformation, data structures, metadata, dependency and workload management.
 	- A successful history of manipulating, processing and extracting value from large disconnected datasets.
-	- Working knowledge of message queuing, stream processing, and highly scalable `big data' data stores.
+	- Working knowledge of message queuing, stream processing, and highly scalable "big data" data stores.
 	- Strong project management and organizational skills.
 	- Experience supporting and working with cross-functional teams in a dynamic environment.
 	- We are looking for a candidate with 3+ years of experience in a Data Engineer role, who has attained a Graduate degree in Computer Science, Statistics, Informatics, Information Systems or another quantitative field.